 Congratulations to 2016 commission recipients Chen-Hui Jen, Wang Jie, and Hannah Lash, each receiving orchestral commissions of $15,000.

-Chen-Hui Jen’s new work will be premiered by the Indianapolis Chamber Orchestra on January 27, 2018.
+Chen-Hui Jen's new work, in eternal dusk, was premiered by the Indianapolis Chamber Orchestra on January 27, 2018.

 2015 commission recipient Andreia Pinto-Correia’s Ciprés will be premiered by the Columbus Symphony on April 6 and 7, 2018.